Sustainability Metrics and Frameworks

 • Low-carbon transition: The economy-wide carbon emission reductions and transition to low-carbon businesses represent both a risk and opportunity to our business.

-• Stakeholder sustainability interest: ESG-related expectations by our stakeholders (shareholders, customers, communities and employees) have grown significantly, with concomitant demands for climate-related performance commitments, transparent disclosure, and climate-benefiting investment.
+• Stakeholder sustainability interest: Sustainability-related expectations by our stakeholders (shareholders, customers, communities and employees) have grown significantly, with concomitant demands for climate-related performance commitments, transparent disclosure, and climate-benefiting investment.

 Policy